Banksia coccinea: Discovery and naming

-Brown published the species in his 1810 On the Proteaceae of Jussieu, its species name derived from the Latin coccineus, meaning "scarlet", and referring to the pistils.
+Brown published the species in his 1810 On the Proteaceae of Jussieu, its species name derived from the Latin coccineus meaning 'scarlet', and referring to the pistils.
 He recorded 31 species of Banksia in his 1810 work Prodromus Florae Novae Hollandiae et Insulae Van Diemen, and, in his taxonomic arrangement, placed the taxon in the subgenus Banksia verae, the "true banksias", because the inflorescence is a typical Banksia flower spike.
 By the time Carl Meissner published his 1856 arrangement of the genus, there were 58 described Banksia species.
 Meissner divided Brown's Banksia verae, which had been renamed Eubanksia by Stephan Endlicher in 1847, into four series based on leaf properties.
 He placed B. coccinea in the series Quercinae.

 George Bentham published a thorough revision of Banksia in his landmark publication Flora Australiensis in 1870.
-In Bentham's arrangement, the number of recognised Banksia species was reduced from 60 to 46.
-Bentham defined four sections based on leaf, style and pollen-presenter characters.
+In Bentham's arrangement, the recognised Banksia species were reduced from 60 to 46.
+Bentham defined four sections based on leaf, style, and pollen-presenter characters.
 Banksia coccinea was placed in section Orthostylis.

-In 1891, Otto Kuntze, in his Revisio Generum Plantarum, rejected the generic name Banksia L.f., on the grounds that the name Banksia had previously been published in 1776 as Banksia J.R.Forst & G.Forst, referring to the genus now known as Pimelea.
+In 1891, Otto Kuntze, in his Revisio Generum Plantarum, rejected the generic name Banksia L.f., because the name Banksia had previously been published in 1776 as Banksia J.R.Forst & G.Forst, referring to the genus now known as Pimelea.
 Kuntze proposed Sirmuellera as an alternative, referring to this species as Sirmuellera coccinea.
-This application of the principle of priority was largely ignored by Kuntze's contemporaries, and Banksia L.f. was formally conserved and Sirmuellera rejected in 1940.
+This application of the principle of priority was largely ignored by Kuntze's contemporaries, and Banksia L.f. was formally conserved, and Sirmuellera rejected in 1940.

 Alex George published a new taxonomic arrangement of Banksia in his classic 1981 monograph The genus Banksia L.f.
 (Proteaceae).
-Endlicher's Eubanksia became B. subgenus Banksia, and was divided into three sections.
-George placed Banksia coccinea in its own series—Banksia series Coccineae—within the section B. section Banksia on account of a unique combination of characters, namely the vertical arrangement of flowers on the spike, combined with the branched open habit, broad leaves and very small follicles.
+Endlicher's Eubanksia became B. subgenus Banksia, divided into three sections.
+George placed Banksia coccinea in its own series—Banksia series Coccineae—within the section B. section Banksia on account of a unique combination of characters, namely the vertical arrangement of flowers on the spike, combined with the branched open habit, broad leaves, and very small follicles.
 Members of the series Quercinae and five species within the series Spicigerae share the vertically aligned flowers, but do not wholly exhibit the other characters.